kpq/nyu-data-journalism-2014/classes/pieces-together-interviewing-data/index.md

 We'll try to form something closer a coherent whole out of what we've done so far.
 And then practice interviewing spreadsheets.

 ## Housekeeping
-- Sign up for a critique date, in twos or threes on the [wiki](https://github.com/kpq/nyu-data-journalism-2014/wiki/Critique-Schedule)
+- Sign up for a critique date, in twos or threes, on the [critique schedule wiki](https://github.com/kpq/nyu-data-journalism-2014/wiki/Critique-Schedule)
+- And, seriously, if your info is not right on the [main wiki](https://github.com/kpq/nyu-data-journalism-2014/wiki/Class-wiki) you are not on track for success.

-## Critique:
+## Critique + Discussion:
-Lilah and Erin are critiquing [tk](http://link.com).
+- Lilah and Erin

-## Discussion:
-- The reading you did.
+- Your reading homework from last week.
+- Some scraping things we meant to talk about include [WNYC's school attendance work](http://www.wnyc.org/story/school-was-open-most-parents-kept-students-home/) and [hiding failure](http://misener.org/kickstarter-hides-failure/)
 - The Data Journalism Handbook includes a nice list of [types of data journalism stories.](http://datajournalismhandbook.org/1.0/en/understanding_data_5.html)